mehrantsi/MSAP-1/README.md

 This module contains two 4-bit register for the memory address, an HM6116P 2KB S-RAM with non-inverting I/O and circuitry for multiplexing data and address input from either the bus or the programmer.
 There are two discrete transistors in this module.
 Q1 is an NPN BJT transistor creating a buffer circuit to minimize the clock signal distortion caused by the RC circuit that is used for creating a pulse signal to synchronize RAM input.
 Q2 is a P-channel MOSFET used to disconnect power from the RAM input multiplexers to avoid them sinking current from RAM I/O pins, because 74LS/HC157 doesn't have a high impedence mode.
 Note that since I wanted to avoid using a MSOFET for each I/O pin, this circuit only works if U42 and U43 are Low-Power Schottky series and not CMOS, since CMOS chips will still be powered via their ESD protection diodes on their pins.

-This module also contains a switch that allows slection between program or run mode.
+This module also contains a switch that allows selection between program or run mode.
 In the program mode, the RAM input is connected to the [CPU programmer](https://github.com/mehrantsi/8-bit_CPU_Programmer) interface and in the run mode, it's connected to the bus.
+There are two output signals here that are used by the programmer.
+One is the active-low MNW signal (Manual Write) and the other is active-high PM signal (Program Mode)

 ![RAM](https://github.com/mehrantsi/MSAP-1/blob/main/Schematics/PNGs/RAM.PNG)

 ## Instructions Register

 This module contains a 4-bit register for OpCode and an 8-bit register for Operand.
 It works in such a way that it toggles between OpCode and Operand registers every time the II control signal is enabled and only enables the OpCode register output after a fetch cycle is done, until the next time that asynchronous RST signal is enabled.
 The toggle mechanism is achieved by a 4 bit presettable counter and a demultiplexer which keeps the IE pins high in between.
 The latching mechanism is achieved by a JK flip-flop that enables reusing fetch operation in uCodes.
+The input signal T0 which is active-low, is connected to the Control Logic's u-instruction step decoder chip, indicating step 0.
+This signal resets the toggle mechanism by resetting the 4-bit counter.

 ![IR](https://github.com/mehrantsi/MSAP-1/blob/main/Schematics/PNGs/Instructions%20Register.PNG)